junwang4/WebRTC_Recording_Raspberry_Pi/README.md

 # to change the default folder, edit the file webrtc_recording.py
 python webrtc_recording.py
 ```
+* Sound card setting and information
+If it doesn't work, the problem is very likely related to sound card configuration.
+   - ~/.asoundrc for user "pi" (for a quick test)
+   - /etc/asound.conf for user "root"  (needed if you want to launch the voice recording as a service)

 #### Step 2: set up service
 * cd /lib/systemd/system/